AndrewBudziszek/RESUME.md/README.md

 Highly engaged in company activities, corporate events, and team building exercises.
 Positive attitude to drive change and innovation.

+Mentors junior devs, new hires, and struggling devs to guide them to success in both their technical skills and career aspirations.

 Experience providing vision, leadership, and implementation of innovative technology while working closely with business partners to achieve goals.
 Constantly looking for automation or modernization opportunities to achieve process or business model improvements with tangible ROI.

 Seeking leadership opportunities to expand my business knowledge and help guide and enable teams to succeed.